drewloewe/Grading-System/grading-system.md

 - Save your work in ways that do not make you depend 100% on the health of a particular drive (e.g., use Google Drive).
 - I will try to help you with technical problems, but you are responsible for submitting uncorrupted files.
 ### Avoid Distractions
-Don’t distract yourself during work time with smartphones, tablets, or computers used for non-work tasks.
-Ordinarily, there is no reason to text during class, though you (and I) may need to from time to time for various legitimate reasons.
+- Don’t distract yourself during work time with smartphones, tablets, or computers used for non-work tasks.
 This admonition is even more important in online courses—to avoid distractions, you must exercise even more discipline in an online course than in a traditional course.
+- Ordinarily, there is no reason to text or IM people during class, although you (and I) may need to text from time to time for various legitimate reasons, such as emergencies.

 ### Dig Into the Work